tiffanyadu/100-days-of-code-2/log.md

 - Practiced creating and connecting reducers as well as using mapStateToProps to pass props to component

 **Thoughts:** Spent a ton of time on the rules of reducers tonight.
 It was quite a lot, but I should help me understand and avoid errors as I move forward.

+### Day 78: March 5, 2019

+**Today's Progress:** Continued with section 15 of the Modern React with Redux course by Stephen Grider on Udemy and continued building the same blog app.
+My progress:

+- Finished receiving and rendering list of posts to page
+- Learned that logic should be handled inside the mapStateToProps function instead of the component render method
+- Learned that ownProps could be used as an argument for mapStateToProps to reference compoenent props
+- Got an introduction to a useful helper function by LoDash called memoize

+**Thoughts:** Been skipping waaayy too many days lately, but I've been so exhausted that I just couldn't focus.
+I need to try extra hard not to skip anymore because otherwise, I'll never finish these 100 days!
+Finally rendered some posts and users to the page in the app and did some refactoring, but there's still some work to be done to optimize the user fetching.